rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-54b226cf9e45283b-sebi-order-for-compliance-notice-of-attachment-of-bank-account-for-recovery-cert.md

 stocks:
 - SMSTECHSOFT
 tags:
+- attachment
+- certificate-proceedings
+- compliance
+- enforcement
 - recovery
-- enforcement
-- bank-account-attachment
-- SMS-Techsoft
-- compliance
-- certificate-proceedings
 title: SEBI Order for Compliance – Notice of Attachment of Bank Account for Recovery Certificate No. 4519 of 2022 against Mitesh Kaniyalal Thakkar in the matter of SMS Techsoft (India) Limited